 So, leave the dieselpunks alone, they are in it for the looks, not because of the atrocities.

-This story originally appeared in Gatehouse Gazette #22 (August 2012), p.
+This story first appeared in Gatehouse Gazette #22 (August 2012), p.
 22-23, with the headline “Dieselpunk and the Shadow of Nazi Aesthetics”.